No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 ### EXTERN-03: Algorand node

 An Algorand node is a special type of server that is required to connect to and communicate with the [Algorand Network](#extern-01-algorand-network).
 Oftentimes, a node runs 24/7 like many servers on the internet.
 However, a node can be a small machine, such as a Raspberry Pi, in a local network.
 Alternatively, a cloud server can be used to create and host a node remotely.
 Node services, such as [Nodely (AlgoNode)](https://nodely.io/), are commonly used in many projects in the Algorand ecosystem.
-It is also possible for a user to setup a node on a machine not dedicated for running a node, such as a home or work computer.
+It is also possible for a user to setup a node on a machine not dedicated to running a node, such as a home or work computer.
 The node in this instance would not be running 24/7 and would have stale data after being turned off.

 ### EXTERN-04: Hardware wallet device